-There shall be three types of membership:
+There shall be two types of membership (which may be combined):

-The Hall of Fame Committee is currently assessing candidates for inaugural induction at the 2023 AGM but members are welcome to submit nominations using the appropriate forms for consideration in subsequent years.
+Members are welcome to submit nominations using the appropriate forms for consideration in subsequent years.

 Nomination for the Hall of Fame is only available after a minimum of 12 years regular participation or involvement covering at least 3 age groups.
 For administrators, achievement from personal effort or initiative is essential, in particular significant contributions to the profile or development of the sport of Masters Athletics.
 Long-service is not sufficient in itself.
 The required length of involvement/service may be reduced where the career of the nominated individual was cut short by major injury, illness or death.